luobintianya/exportdiskfiles/README.md

 exportdisktocsv
 ===============
-this tools is used export disk files to a csv file (500G within 10-15 minutes). the export file path is "C:\fileDB" you can import this csv file to mysql or any other db used search the file basic information. used window command as below:
+this tools is used export disk files to a csv file (500G disk within 10-15 minutes). the export file path is "C:\fileDB" you can import this csv file to mysql or any other db used search the file basic information. used window command as below: